Post Judgment Modifications In Connecticut

-Westport Divorce Attorneys skillfully represent clients in Post Judgement Modification of Alimony, Child Support, Child Custody, Visitation, and Parenting Plans
+Westport Divorce Attorneys skillfully represent clients in Post Judgment Modification of Alimony, Child Support, Child Custody, Visitation, and Parenting Plans

-Qualifying thresholds for Post Judgement Modification of Alimony and Parenting Orders in Connecticut Divorce
+Qualifying thresholds for Post Judgment Modification of Alimony and Parenting Orders in Connecticut Divorce

 As experienced Connecticut family law attorneys, we can advise you regarding proposed modifications to previously entered judgments relating to:

 - Alimony — New relationships and shifting financial fortunes might persuade a court to revise alimony terms.
 When a recipient spouse cohabits, or a judge finds that a substantial change in financial circumstances has occurred, modifications can be made.

 - Child support — You cannot alter a child support order on your own.
 If an income gain or loss would result in a change of at least 15 percent in the ordered rate, our firm can prepare a Motion for Modification as well as the supporting documentation and Financial Affidavit.
 We also represent parents seeking to oppose unwarranted changes.

 - Custody and visitation — All child custody and visitation orders are based on what is in the best interests of the child/children.
 We know that this standard can be difficult to evaluate, but we are confident we can deliver a thorough assessment on how to best present a case to prove a move or some other modification will be best for your child’s physical, emotional, educational and social needs.